 Main Image Credit David Tipling

-RUSI’s research will help the UK to fulfil commitments made at the G7 Leaders’ Summit in June 2021, where countries came together to agree a shared G7 Nature Compact to halt and reverse biodiversity loss by 2030.
-A key component of this involves strengthening the response to money laundering and financial crime associated with IWT and other environmental crimes.
+Under the UK’s presidency, in June 2021, G7 leaders agreed to a shared Nature Compact to halt and reverse biodiversity loss by 2030.
+Among other measures, the Nature Compact commits partners to strengthening their enforcement response to money laundering and financial crime associated with IWT and other environmental crimes.